Machine Guards

 - Wire Guards

-- Serving as a form of safety barrier, wire guards create a partition around hazardous machinery areas, preventing unauthorized access while allowing visibility into the workspace.
+- Used as a form of safety barrier, wire guards create a partition around hazardous machinery, robotic cells, and automated work zones, helping prevent unauthorized access while still allowing airflow and visibility into the process.

 - Drill Press Guards and Milling Machine Guards